goauthentik/authentik/website/docs/integrations/services/aws/index.md

 The following placeholders will be used:

--   `passbook.company` is the FQDN of the passbook install.
+-   `authentik.company` is the FQDN of the authentik install.

-Create an application in passbook and note the slug, as this will be used later.
+Create an application in authentik and note the slug, as this will be used later.
 Create a SAML provider with the following parameters:

 -   ACS URL: `https://signin.aws.amazon.com/saml`
 -   Audience: `urn:amazon:webservices`
--   Issuer: `passbook`
+-   Issuer: `authentik`
 -   Binding: `Post`

 You can of course use a custom signing certificate, and adjust durations.